cloudspannerecosystem/autoscaler/terraform/gke/README.md

 ## Using Firestore for Autoscaler state

-### Setting up Firestore for storing Autoscaler state using terraform.
+### Setting up Firestore for storing Autoscaler state using terraform

 1. If you want to create a new Firestore database for storing the state of the Autoscaler, set the following variable.

     ```sh
     export TF_VAR_terraform_firestore_create=true
     ```

 2. Enable the additional APIs: